I built GitHub's original mobile views. The team was myself and 1 engineer.

 We ended up shipping the first version of GitHub for mobile devices in about 6 weeks.

-At the time GitHub was a large, web-only Rails application and we had to figure out a way to dramatically reduce page size and avoid adding a significant amount of new CSS to the code base.
+At the time GitHub was a large, web-only Rails application and we had to figure out a way to dramatically reduce page size and avoid adding a significant amount of new CSS to the code base (we'd already run into an Internet Explorer limit on the size of our CSS files).

 We ended up building separate web views rather than doing responsive views to avoid re-architecting existing CSS and sending huge page sizes over 3G mobile connections.

-We didn't plan to invest a mobile team at the time, as GitHub was still small, so we built out a style guide and simple design system that allowed anyone to turn their feature into something that worked on mobile:
+We didn't plan to become a team dedicated to mobile.
+GitHub was still small and teams owned features end to end, so we built out a style guide and simple design system that allowed anyone to turn their feature into something that worked on mobile: